anoopkunchukuttan/indic_nlp_resources/transliterate/README.md

 Currently we have trained transliteration models for five language pairs: bn-hi, ta-hi, te-hi, en-hi and mr-hi

+Support for transliteration has been introduced in Moses from version 2.1
+So please ensure that you have minimum 2.1 version setup for Moses

 Commands to run the transliteration module using moses

 $moseshome/mosesdecoder/scripts/Transliteration/post-decoding-transliteration.pl  \